 The operation of the TOE includes both cases of using the Operation Panel of the TOE and using client computers.
-Installing printer drivers or fax drivers in client computers enables to process printing via the local area network from the client computers.
+Installing printer drivers or fax drivers in client computers enables to process printing via the LAN from the client computers.